citizennet/purescript-halogen-select/docs/tutorials/getting-started.md

 open dist/index.html
 ```

-After you complete a step in the tutorial, make sure to rebuild the project and refresh your browser to see your updated component.
+After you complete each step in the tutorial, make sure to rebuild the project and refresh your browser to see your updated component.

 ### Helpful tip: Watching for file changes
 It’s convenient to keep a terminal running which watches for file changes, rebuilds the project, and bundles JavaScript on your behalf.
 Then, when you make a change to a file, all you have to do is wait a moment and refresh the page to see your updates.